-140-Au 97, 141-Wi 98
+140-Au 98, 141-Wi 99

-Purpose: This two quarter calculus-with-review was first offered on a pilot basis in 1993-94.
-The class is intended for first quarter students who (i) needed Math 151 or higher for their intended major, (ii) placed at level N (and thus would otherwise have to take three math classes to get through Math 151), and (iii) took 4 or more years of college preparatory mathematics in high school.
-This special sequence gives these students an opportunity to move ahead more quickly by studying precalculus and calculus together.
+Purpose: This two quarter sequence is intended for beginning students who (i)aim at a major which requires at least through the 152 level, (ii) placed at level N (and thus would otherwise have to take three math classes to get through Math 151), and (iii) took 4 or more years of college preparatory mathematics in high school.
+Its purpose is to equip such students to succeed in 152 in the Spring Quarter.